-I had a dentist appointment yesterday and it always throws me off when the dental hygienist picks up the conversation exactly where we last left off 6 months prior.
+I had a dentist appointment yesterday and it always throws me off when the dental hygienist picks up the conversation exactly where we left off 6 months prior.
 A similar thing happens when you talk to an old friend who you haven’t seen in a while.
 Does this happen to you too?
-I really think she has to take notes on what we discuss when I leave in order to remember everything we talked about.
+I really think she has to take notes on what we discussed when I leave in order to remember everything we talked about.
 Nevertheless, I love it.

 Six months ago I had my last checkup and cleaning and I was talking (not while she was cleaning, of course) about the upcoming release of Pigskin Paleo.
-She had never heard of Paleo before so I started with my super quick explanation (plants, animals, nuts & seeds) and then got into the recipes and details about the book.
+She had never heard of Paleo before, so I started with my super quick explanation (plants, animals, nuts & seeds) and then got into the recipes and details about the book.

-As soon as I walked in Julie was quick to tell me that after I had introduced her to Paleo she started seeing it everywhere.
+As soon as I walked in, Julie was quick to tell me that after I had introduced her to Paleo she started seeing it everywhere.
 I couldn’t help but laugh.
 Isn’t that always the case?
 As soon as you learn something new, you tend to start seeing it everywhere you look, as if your eyes were opened for the first time.
-Paleo has been picking up steam in the general public in the last six months for sure but it was fun to have been the one to tell her all about it. :)
+Paleo has been picking up steam in the general public in the last six months for sure, but it was fun to have been the one to tell her all about it. :)

 Another interesting conversation we always have is how she can’t believe that I don’t take any medication.
 Every person she sees tends to take something, but when I come in…nothing.
 My response?
 Nutrition.
 It all comes back to food.

 Have you given it a try?
-Start with a week and see if it makes a difference?
+Start with a week and see if it makes a difference.
 If you can make it that long, see how long you can take the challenge and let me know how you feel.
 I’d be curious to know if others feel the same way as I do, and if I’m not the only who has such intense reactions to anything remotely sweet.